 Clay raw materials for cement production

-Lithologically the explored deposits of raw materials for the cement industry represent loams, clays, loesses and silts.
+Lithologically the explored deposits of raw materials for the cement industry represent mainly clays and clayslates, but also loams, loesses and silts.

 Deposits of clay raw materials for the cement production (together with building ceramics raw materials) are presented on the map.

 In the reporting year, there were 2 deposits in Lubelskie Voivodeship exploited: Buśno and Lechówka.
 The output amounted to 0.055 million tonnes and decreased by 0.032 million tonnes (that is by 36.8%) in comparison with the previous year.
 The raw material was used by the Chełm cement plant.

 In the Kujawy cement plant, as the law raw material, there have been quartz sands from the Barcin-Piechcin-Pakość deposit (Kujawsko-Pomorskie Voivodeship) used for many years.
 Such sands are recorded in the chapter Quartz sands for production of cellular concrete and lime-sand brick.
 In 2022 the output was equal 0.077 million tonnes.

 The economic resources of the raw materials for cement production were determined for 4 deposits located in Lubelskie Voivodeship and they amount to 2.840 million tonnes.

 The figure below shows changes in resources and output of clay raw materials for cement production in Poland in the years 1989-2022.

 The clayey rocks, of the potential to be used for the cement production, occur commonly in Poland and the relatively low quality requirements are not the barrier to the prospecting process.
 The existing resources base exceeds the current domestic demand of the cement industry.
 Moreover, for the cement production, there can also be used the clayey raw materials documented for other purposes e.g.: for the building ceramics production, which are not used in line with the intended use*.